What is the zero pressure campaign?

 - who have damaged their spinal cord.

-For more information about pressure ulcers, see the NHS website.
+There is more information about pressure ulcers on the NHS website.